Different Types of Software Testing (List)

 - Alpha testing: It is a common type of software testing which is widely used.
 The main goal of this testing is to find all possible errors before releasing them to the customer or into the market.
 This testing is performed by the testing team at the developer site.
 Alpha testing is performed at the end of the software development phase but before the beta testing.

 - Beta testing: Beta testing is also known as the last stage of testing.
 The users do it.
-After the product or software is developed, it is given to users to provide feedback on the same.
+After the product or software is developed, users are given to provide feedback on the same.
 Continuous feedback from users is collected, and issues are fixed.

 It is another type of software testing where the non-functional area of the software is tested to ensure product quality.
 The main goal of this testing is to test the performance of the software, quality assurance of the software and measure all performance factors like storage ability, stress ability, loading ability, response timing, etc.